 Also known as Chain Vipers, Russell’s Viper is one of the most venomous snakes in India; one bite from which can cause excessive bleeding.
 This also makes it one of the most dangerous snakes in India and is responsible for the most snakebite incidents and deaths among all the venomous snakes.
-Deep yellow, tan, or brown in colour, with three series of dark brown spots (each of which has a black ring around it) that run the length of the body, these snakes can grow to a maximum of about 1.5 meters.
+Deep yellow, tan, or brown in colour, with a series of dark brown spots (each of which has a black ring around it) that run the length of the body, these snakes can grow to a maximum of about 1.5 meters.

 These snakes are very strong and can react violently to being picked up, which is why many people call them the world’s most dangerous snake.
 They will either bite and let go or hold on for many seconds.
 Their venom is highly lethal to humans in doses of 40–70 milligrams.
 A bite can cause excessive bleeding (particularly in the gums and urine), a rapid drop in blood pressure and heart rate, blistering, necrosis, vomiting, facial swelling, kidney failure, and blood clotting.
 A bite can also cause severe tissue damage and around 29 per cent of survivors suffer damage to their pituitary glands.

-Some fun facts about the Russell’s Viper:
+Some fun facts about Russell’s Viper:

 - They can lift most of their body off the ground while attacking.

 - They are named after Patrick Russell, a Scottish herpetologist who first described many of India’s snakes.